At EDF, we are driven by the goal of helping Britain achieve net zero.

 Who we are

-EDF is a forward-thinking energy company, leading the transition to a cleaner, low emission, electric future and tackling climate change, to ensure a sustainable energy legacy for us and generations to come.
-We’re generating the right mix of low carbon electricity to power the nation today and building the low carbon infrastructure Britain will need tomorrow.
-EDF generates zero carbon electricity from five nuclear power stations and more than thirty onshore wind farms and two offshore wind farms.
+We operate five nuclear power stations and more than 35 onshore wind farms and three offshore wind farms.
 Since 2009, EDF has invested almost £8 billion in the nuclear fleet to improve reliability and extend station lifetimes.
 The five generating stations currently supply about 14% of the UK’s electricity demand.

-EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C. We also continue to support a replica plant at Sizewell C in Suffolk, which is now majority owned by the UK government.
-EDF remains a key shareholder in Sizewell C and the business therefore maintains close links to EDF as a part of its ‘nuclear family’.
-Once operational, Hinkley Point C and Sizewell C will provide enough low carbon electricity to power around 12 million homes.
+EDF is building the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C. We are an investor in and major supplier to a replica plant at Sizewell C in Suffolk.
+Hinkley Point C and Sizewell C will provide low carbon electricity to meet 14% of UK demand and power around 12 million homes.

 Application process